computations/lagrange-ng/README.md

 - `example.nwk.results.json`, which is the file containing all the results; and
 - `example.nwk.scaled.tre`, which contains the scaled tree that Lagrange-NG used to infer model parameters.

+Don't forget to clean up the generated files to keep the git repository clean.

 ## Control File Options

 - `treefile`: Path to the newick file containing the phylogeny.
 Required.